Gas and Fees

 , ContractCall

-, ContractCallLocalQuery
+, and ContractCallLocalQuery

 The Hedera network has implemented a system gas throttle of 15 million gas per second in the Hedera Service release 0.22.